 Number and percent of service plans indicating all personal goals have been assessed and addressed in the service plan.
-Numerator = Number of service plans indicating all personal goals have been assessed and addressed.
+Numerator = Number of service plans indicating all assessed personal goals have been assessed and addressed.
 Denominator = Number of service plans reviewed.

-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = Confidence Interval=+/-5% and a confidence level of 95% Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:
+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Other Specify: Quarterly Representative Sample Confidence Interval = Confidence Interval=+/-5% and a confidence level of 95% Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify: